colinhiggs/pyramid-jsonapi/docs/source/customisation.rst

 ===============   ==========    ================================================
 Option            Value Type    Description
 ===============   ==========    ================================================
-visible           Boolean       Whether or not to display this colum in the API.
+visible           Boolean       Whether or not to display this column in the API.
 ===============   ==========    ================================================

 Model Relationship Options